AMontgomerie/AMontgomerie.github.io/_posts/2020-07-30-question-generator.md

 ```
 To fine-tune the model, I reused the dataset from the question generator, but removed the context.
 During training, 50% of the time the model would be given the correct QA pair, but in the other 50% of the time, the answer would be corrupted.
 I defined two corruption operations: the first one was to replace the answer with another random irrelevant answer from the dataset, and the second was to take a named entity from the question, and copy into the answer.
 The training objective was then to predict whether the answer had been corrupted or not.

 Before fine-tuning on this objective, the pretrained BERT model was only able to achieve 55% on the validation set, which isn't much better than a random guess.
-But after several epochs it was able to get over 90% which, while not perfect, I decided was good enough to filter out some of the bad QA pairs.
+But after training it was able to get over 90% which, while not perfect, I decided was good enough to filter out some of the bad QA pairs.

 The code for the QA evaluator training can be found [here](https://github.com/iarfmoose/question_generator/blob/master/training/qa_evaluator_training.ipynb).

 ## The Final System Pipeline

-So now the system contained two models: the first of which takes answers and generates questions, and the second of which evaluates whether or not those QA pairs are valid or not.
+Now we've discussed a system containing two models: the first of which takes answers and generates questions, and the second of which evaluates whether or not those QA pairs are valid or not.
 An earlier version of the system also included a third model which summarised the text in order to extract the best sentences to use as answers to feed into the QG model.
 But I found this to be overall too much filtering; both filtering sentences before question generation, and filtering QA pairs after generation.
 The result was that the model was only able to output a very small number of questions about each article.

 As a result, I decided to cut the summarisation model.
 This enabled me to feed a larger number of candidate answers into the QG model, giving the evaluator more QA pairs to sift through.